 This category includes the most unusual and interesting volcanoes of the world.

-Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet was emitted lava, ash, and gases from the mantle of Earth.
+Over the last 10,000 years in some 1,500 places around the Earth mantle of Earth has emitted lava, ash, and gases through the crust of the planet.
 Each of these places is an active volcano.
-Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions on-going.
+Some 50 – 70 volcanoes erupt every year and at any moment there are some 20 – 30 eruptions ongoing.

 In 2016, scientist Rosaly Lopes and artist Michael Carroll teamed up as fellows of the National Science Foundation to travel to Mount Erebus, the world’s southernmost active volcano in Antarctica.
-The logistics of getting there and complex operations of Antarctica’s McMurdo Station echo the kinds of strategies that future explorers will undertake as they set up settlements on Mars and beyond.
+The logistics of getting there and the complex operations of Antarctica’s McMurdo Station echo the kinds of strategies that future explorers will undertake as they set up settlements on Mars and beyond.
 This exciting popular-level book explores the arduous environment of Antarctica and how it is similar to other icy worlds in the Solar System.